Ariana-Ferrara/ODM/README.md

 Each member engineered a custom scraper for a specific target site to gather a holistic dataset:

-- IMDb Scraper: Chris GoedHart and Ariana Ferrara
+- IMDb Scraper: Chris Goedhart and Ariana Ferrara

 - Box Mojo Scraper: Ahmed Farag Ramadan Abdelsalam